vekatze/neut/book/src/terms.md

 ## `e of {x1 = e1, ..., xn = en}`

 `e of {x1 = e1, ..., xn = en}` is an alternative notation of function application.
-Other languages would call this a feature of "keyword arguments".
+Other languages would call this feature keyword arguments.

 ### Example